adamrudolf-becube/minicrm-automation/README.md

 - create consistent naming (command/request, factory, execute, no Hungarian names, etc)
 - fix import order
 - format PEP8
+- fix remaining problems with naming

 todo:
-- fix remaining problems with naming
 - remove duplications from api outputs
 - try to remove encoding things, only the necessary should remain
 - structure of functions/classes
 - folder structure
+- test structure: put tests for one class to one file
 - eliminate magic values
 - go through it few times for little errors/illogical stuff
 - dunder names